Gareth Edwards Poked Fun At George Lucas During Rian Johnson ‘Star Wars’ Rivalry

 It now turns out that the pair were not only working alongside each other at a certain point, most likely as Gareth Edwards was putting the finishing touches to Rogue One: A Star Wars Story and as Rian Johnson was starting on Star Wars: The Last Jedi, but that they developed a healthy rivalry with each other, too.

-In fact, this rivalry developed into a borderline sibling one, as the pair found themselves poking fun at each other and their films, especially when it came to the anticipation that was surrounding them.
+In fact, this rivalry developed into a borderline sibling rivalry, as the pair found themselves poking fun at each other and their films, especially when it came to the anticipation that was surrounding them.
 During a recent event at BAFTA Cymru to celebrate Saint David’s Day, Gareth Edwards opened up about his work on Rogue One: A Star Wars Story.

 According to The Daily Express this included reliving his rivalry with Rian Johnson, as he admitted that he’d often remind the filmmaker that The Last Jedi will ultimately have to match up to The Empire Strikes Back to be regarded a success.